Making money flipping websites is exciting and, thanks to Flippa, quite easy to do.

-There you will find a database of US-based freelancers looking for work.
+On either of these platforms, will find a database of freelancers looking for work.
 Once you post the job, qualified freelancers will click “I’m interested” so you can review their portfolio.

 Paying top dollar for a developer isn’t necessary when all you need is for it to function smoothly.
 You’re still going to have to shell out a few hundred dollars, but it is crucial your site has a solid foundation.

 It’s also smart to have your website built in WordPress.
 Buyers are typically more comfortable with WordPress sites and can better justify buying something they know how to use.
 You can even install Flippa’s WordPress plugin that will keep you up to date on your business valuation as your site starts to make a bit of money.

 Once you have a fully functioning website, you need content.
 After all, a nail clipper review site needs nail clipper reviews, so you’re going to want a healthy stream of keyword rich reviews with affiliate links.

 If you deem it worth your time, you can create some, or all, of the content yourself (there may be a downside to this which we'll cover later).
 If not, you can head right back to Upwork or Fiverr to find writers for hire.
 Since competition is fierce here, you can probably hire someone for $5/500 words.
 That’s one heck of a deal!

 Alternatively, you could (and should) invest in higher quality writers, especially if you think that five buck writers are devaluing the writing profession as a whole.
 But that’s a topic for another time.

 When you have a solid chunk of content, refrain from posting it all at once.
 Instead, post couple of pieces each day.
 This improves SEO rankings and builds traffic.
 Remember, you want fat stats when it comes time to sell.